kristopolous/2019-november-novel/ch6.rst

 The future shaping impact of the newspaper was only possible in a society of literate people.
 These people had to have acquired the skills to read, the process of the newsroom and organizational structure of gathering news had to exist, and the tools of both electronic wire communication, mechanical type-casting machine, and cheap on the fly mass production had to exist.
 If any one of these didn't work, the system as a whole wouldn't have.

-Newspapers, defined as a periodic, universal, publicly accessible, and current (as opposed to say, the kind of historical analysis this book offers) had been around, without dispute since at least 1605.[#] By the 1660s, newspapers were available in France, Spain, Portugal, Sweden, and to German and Italian speakers.
+Newspapers, defined as a periodic, universal, publicly accessible, and current (as opposed to say, the kind of historical analysis this book offers) had been around, without dispute since at least 1605.[#]_ By the 1660s, newspapers were available in France, Spain, Portugal, Sweden, and to German and Italian speakers.
 Provided mostly at-cost or at small profit, publications were viewed as a public service as a more reliable way to get information.

-.. [#] Johannes Weber, "Strassburg, 1605: The origins of the newspaper in Europe".
-German History 24#3 (2006) pp: 387-412.

 But the mere existence of tool of newspaper wasn't enough.
 It wasn't until nearly 200 years later, in the 1810s, that the tool of the printing presses, capable of making over 1,000 impressions per hour (albiet typeset by hand), on both sides of the newsprint material  (cotton paper, also known as cotton rags), existed.